SinaKarvandi/Misc/custom-qemu-for-instrumentation/readme.md

-# custom-qemu-for-instrumentation
+# Custom QEMU for Instrumentation

 If you need a fast way to instrument user/kernel/hypervisor then you have custom-qemu-for-instrumentation as a fast and light option.
+As the TCG plugins are much slower than using this method, so I prefer to have a custom QEMU.
+This project might not work on the future versions of QEMU but in such case, it'll be updated.

 **This project only works for x86 and AMD64 emulator version of QEMU.**